makbn/fdt_streamfork/Readme.md

 }

 ```
-Now connecting a client to the started servers:
+Let's connecting a client to the started servers:

 ```java
 SFClient client = SFClient.get(StreamMode.Parallel)